-- Found teachers had 5 different orientations, which he refers to as perspectives
+- Found teachers had 5 different orientations,

-- What is a perspective?
+which he refers to as perspectives

 - Pratt developed a theory that suggests there are 5 teaching perspectives:

-- Transmission
+- -Transmission

 - Apprenticeship

 - Developmental

 - Nurturing

-- Social Reform
+- -Social Reform

 I need to know...

 1 Who completed their TPI?

 2 How do teaching philosophies/perspectives fit with Adult Learning Characteristics and Learning style preferences?